Overview of the "Potentially Harmful" Security Category

 Potentially Harmful is a security category which contains domains that are likely to be malicious.
 It is different from our "malware" categories because we have ranked them with a lower level of confidence about whether they actually are malicious.
 Another way of phrasing it is that these domains are considered suspicious according to our research analysts and the algorithms we use to determine overall but not necessarily known to be malicious.

 Use of this category depends on your tolerance for risk of blocking potentially good domains.
-If you have a highly secure environment, this is a good category to enable to block and if your environment is looser, you can simply allow and monitor.
+If you have a highly secure environment, this is a good category to block and if your environment is looser, you can simply allow and monitor.

 If you’re not sure which of these you might fall under, you can monitor activity that is confirmed as "Potentially Harmful" in your reports.
 Having this category available will provide additional granularity in classifying traffic, increasing visibility and delivering greater protection and improving incident response.
 For instance, if you believe a machine is infected with malware, having a look at the potentially harmful domains that it has been visiting can help you do a better job of assessing the level of compromise.